Guangzhou–Shanwei high-speed railway

 Guangzhou–Shanwei railway (广汕铁路 (Guǎngshàn Tiělù, 廣汕鐵路)) is a high-speed railway line in Guangdong Province, China.
 Its design speed is 350 km/h.
 The railway would shorten the journey time between Guangzhou and Shanwei to one hour by avoiding Shenzhen.

 History

 Construction of the line began on 5 July 2017.
 It opened on 26 September 2023.

 Services

 The services uses the Guangzhou–Shenzhen railway between Guangzhou East and Guangzhou Xintang.
-A new line was constructed with an design speed of 250 km/h between Guangzhou Xintang (then Xintang) and Zengcheng.
+A new line was constructed with a design speed of 250 km/h between Guangzhou Xintang (then Xintang) and Zengcheng.
 The rest of the line between Zengcheng and Shanwei has a design speed of 350 km/h.